 This statement is issued by independent experts* of the Special Procedures of the United Nations Human Rights Council:

-Ahmed Reid (Chair), Dominique Day, Sabelo Gumedze, Michal Balcerzak, and Ricardo A. Sunga III, Working Group of experts on people of African descent;
+*The experts: Dominique Day (Chair), Ahmed Reid, Sabelo Gumedze, Michal Balcerzak, and Ricardo A. Sunga III, Working Group of experts on people of African descent.

-E. Tendayi Achiume, Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance;
+The statement was also endorsed by E. Tendayi Achiume, Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance.